ArifeLjutviovska/SpaceX/README.md

   - Open Properties/launchSettings.json inside SpacexServer.Api.
   - Change ```ASPNETCORE_URLS``` to some port rather then 7005
   - Modify **Program.cs** in SpacexServer.Api, find this code: ```options.ListenAnyIP(7005);``` and change it to your preffered port.
-  - Restart the backend and use http://localhost:{port-you applied-on-launchSetting.json}.
+  - Restart the backend and use http://localhost:{port_number}.

 **2. If you run the project on Docker:**

   **Frontend (Angular)**
    - Change ```EXPOSE 4300``` in Dockerfile on spacex-angular folder
-   - Change **docker-compose.yml** which is in SpaceX/docker-compose folder, you will need to change the port for **SpacexServer.Client:** to the port you added in Dockerfile.
+   - Change **docker-compose.yml** which is in SpaceX/docker-compose folder, you will need to change the port for **SpacexServer.Client** to the port you added in Dockerfile.
 Change the following code:
   ```sh
          ports:
          - "4300:4300"